electricimp/impTest/README.md

 **Note** An internal class can play the role of a test case.
 To denote this use case, put `"."` at the end of the filter.
 For example, `"imptest test :Inner.TestClass."` executes all test methods from the *Inner.TestClass* class.

 ### Builder cache

-Builder cache was intended to improve the build time and reduce the number of requests to external resources.
+Builder cache is intended to improve the build time and reduce the number of requests to external resources.

-It is possible to cache an external libs only and by default builder store them up to 24 hours in the `.builer-cache` folder.
+It is possible to cache external libraries only.
+Builder stores the cache up to 24 hours in the `.builer-cache` folder.

-By default builder cache is disabled and it could be activated during project configuration process.
+By default builder cache is disabled and it can be activated during a [test project configuration generation](#project-configuration-generation).

-But to enable or disable cache once you could use `--builde-cache` option:
+Also, it is possible to specify should the builder cache be enabled or disabled for every [test run](#running-tests).
+For example, to disable the cache:
 ```shell
 >imptest test --builder-cache=false
 ```

-There is no special imptest's option to remove builder cache.
-It should be dropped manually via :
+There is no special imptest's option or command to remove the builder cache.
+But you can do this manually.
+For example:
 ```shell
 >rm -rf .builder-cache
 ```